Top 10 Things to do in Ireland

 2. Visit the Slieve League Cliffs (lesser known than the Cliffs of Moher)

-It’s tempting, when touring a country, to have a checklist of things you want to see and do.
+It’s tempting when touring a country to have a checklist of things you want to see and do.
 One of the benefits of booking with Ampersand is that we have already tried and tested both the classic ‘must-dos’ and experiences that are more off the beaten track.
 Any standard itinerary covering Ireland will include a trip to the Cliffs of Moher – however, if you’re willing to delve further into the lesser visited parts of Ireland, I would always recommend visiting Slieve League in County Donegal.
 Slieve League are the highest sea cliffs in Europe and offer some of the most dramatic landscapes we saw in just over 10 days touring the country.
 There are plenty of coastal walks that can be done in a day, climbing over heathery hills which offer spectacular views over the coastline and the Atlantic sea.
 Our preferred base in Donegal is Harvey’s Point, a charming family-run hotel with an excellent restaurant.

 3. Explore the Burren and stay at Gregan’s Castle to get off the beaten track

 Having traversed The Burren in County Clare, I would recommend this on any Ireland itinerary.
 Less visited than Kerry and its surroundings, The Burren is an unspoilt and beautiful region known for its barren hills, still lakes and wildlife which gives way to golden sandy beaches and a picturesque coastline.
 There is a quiet drama to the area that is wonderful after some of Ireland’s more popular hotspots.
 One of our favourite hotels, family-run Gregan’s Castle, is a great base for exploring the area.
 It is not actually a castle, but a handsome ivy-clad house with beautiful rooms and cosy public areas, and it has an award-winning restaurant, spacious grounds and wonderful views.
-If you’re travelling in a large group, nearby Ballyportry Castle is a mediaeval castle that can be hired exclusively.
+If you’re travelling in a large group, nearby Ballyportry Castle is a medieval castle that can be hired exclusively.
 All bedrooms and living areas are located in an atmospheric tower that is both fun and quirky, and terribly romantic.
 With Prince Charles and Camilla due to visit the area on their upcoming visit, The Burren may soon no longer be such a hidden gem so go now before it’s too late!

 4. Eat fresh seafood while exploring the Dingle Peninsula